Odd edge-colorings of subdivisions of odd graphs: Preliminaries

 \section{Preliminaries}

-If $H\subseteq G$ and the underlying (host) graph $G$ is clear from the context, then the edge-complement of the subgraph $H$, denoted $\hat{H}$, is the spanning subgraph $\hat{H}=G-E(H)$.
+The \textit{edge-complement}, $\widehat{H}$, of a subgraph $H\subseteq G$ is the spanning subgraph $\widehat{H}=G-E(H)$.
 A \textit{co-forest} in $G$ is a subgraph whose edge-complement is a forest.
 For a graph $G$, let $T$ be an even-sized subset of $V(G)$.
 Following~\cite{BonMur08}, a spanning subgraph $H$ of $G$ is said to be a \textit{$T$-join} of $G$ if $d_{H}(v)$ is odd for all $v\in T$ and even for all $v\in V(G)\setminus T$.
-For instance, if $P\subseteq G$ is a path with endpoints $x$ and $y$, the spanning subgraph of $G$ with edge set $E(P)$ is an $\{x,y\}$-join of $G$.
+For instance, if $P\subseteq G$ is a nontrivial path with endvertices $x$ and $y$, the spanning subgraph of $G$ with edge set $E(P)$ is an $\{x,y\}$-join of $G$.
 As another example, every even spanning subgraph is an $\emptyset$-join of $G$.
 Observe that the symmetric difference of an $S$-join and a $T$-join is an $S\oplus T$-join.
 (We shall use $\oplus$ to denote both the symmetric difference operation on spanning subgraphs and on sets.)
-Hence, the symmetric difference $H\oplus K$ of a $T$-join $H$ and a spanning even subgraph $K$ of $G$, is a $T$-join.
-In particular, removal (resp. addition) of the edges of an edge-disjoint cycle from (resp. to) a $T$-join, produces another $T$-join.
+Hence, the symmetric difference, $H\oplus K$, of a $T$-join $H$ and a spanning even subgraph $K$ of $G$ is again a $T$-join.
+In particular, the removal (resp. addition) of all edges of an edge-disjoint cycle from (resp. to) a $T$-join, produces another $T$-join.
 Therefore, if a $T$-join of $G$ exists, there also exists such a forest (resp. co-forest).
 By the handshake lemma, necessary for the existence of a $T$-join is that the intersection of $T$ with the vertex set of every component of $G$ is even-sized, and a straightforward implementation of the above mentioned facts (see~\cite{Sch03}) is that this condition also suffices.
 Consequently, given a connected graph $G$ and an even-sized subset $T$ of $V(G)$, \begin{enumerate} \item[$(1)$] there exists a $T$-join of $G$ that is a forest; \item[$(2)$] there exists a $T$-join of $G$ that is a co-forest; \item[$(3)$] additionally, if $G$ is of even order, then it contains a spanning odd co-forest. \end{enumerate}